yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_Tune_Real_Time_Linux.rst

 There are many ways to test or evaluate the performance of your application with the Real-Time Kernel and some of them will be more relevant than others depending on the nature of your application.
-However as we’ll explain later it is typically best to test using your application and using stressing tools to examine its behavior under different circumstances.
+However as we'll explain later it is typically best to test using your application and using stressing tools to examine its behavior under different circumstances.